-- Recruited an expanded Board, first meeting 14 September. - New website oursurreystory.uk and social media channels launched. - Advertising campaign run on digital radio and bus shelters. - Primary campaign outcome was to surprise the audience with unknown aspects of Surrey life, ideally to pass on to friends ('did you know...'). - Secondary campaign outcome was to build a profile for Our Surrey Story ahead of launching an Ambassador programme.
+- Recruited an expanded Board, two meetings to date. - New website oursurreystory.uk and social media channels launched. - Advertising campaign run on digital radio and bus shelters. - Primary campaign outcome was to surprise the audience with unknown aspects of Surrey life, ideally to pass on to friends ('did you know...'). - Secondary campaign outcome was to build a profile for Our Surrey Story ahead of launching an Ambassador programme.